 The campgrounds that stay open into October include Madison (closes October 18), Fishing Bridge RV Park (October 18), Lewis Lake (October 11), and Slough Creek (October 12).
 Mammoth is open year-round.

-Pebble Creek Campground remains closed for the 2026 season entirely, still undergoing flood recovery from the 2022 damage.
+Pebble Creek Campground remains closed for the 2026 season entirely, still undergoing recovery from the 2022 flood damage.
 Norris Campground is also closed for 2026.

 Yellowstone Hotels and Lodging in September